line charts for analytics

 Finally, contractors can face numerous payroll reporting requirements, even if they don’t have to file certified payroll.
 These can include union reports, workers’ compensation, new hire reporting and equal employment opportunity (EEO) minority compliance.
 Contractors need to have a keen awareness of these requirements for each jurisdiction they bid and work in, from the federal down to the local level.

-Construction accounting has a steep learning curve, but you can climb it.
-In addition to the fundamentals of general accounting, like debits, credits and financial statements, contractors have many additional aspects they have to manage and account for.
-Job costing helps stay on top of the numerous variables of running a project-centered, decentralized business.
+Job costing helps construction business owners stay on top of the numerous variables of running a project-centered, decentralized business and gives you insight into the company’s financial performance.
 Revenue recognition and retainage practices track with long-term contracts paid over time.
 Plus, construction payroll gives them more than enough to stay busy.

 The most important thing for contractors, whether experienced in the industry or just starting out, is to have help.
 A construction-specific CPA is an absolutely essential business partner.
-A construction payroll service that can handle multiple states, unions and certified payrolls can save a tremendous amount of time.
-And integrated job cost accounting software is incredibly important for contractors who outgrow small business software like QuickBooks® and need more robust reporting.
+A construction payroll service that can handle multiple states, unions, and certified payrolls can save a tremendous amount of time.
+Integrated job cost accounting software is incredibly important for contractors who outgrow small business software like QuickBooks® and need more robust financial reports.
+These will help improve your chances of financial success on your construction projects.

-See construction accounting in action by checking out an online software tour!
+See construction accounting in action by checking out an online construction accounting software tour!

 Watch an online demo